Spencer-M24/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+ The foreach along with the ().map loops over the data.
+ But the foreach  activates the function once the the data item maps creation of the arrays produce results when there is a function there.

 2. What is the difference between a function and a method?
+A method is part of a object or the class. for example using class parent then you do method next.
 3. What is closure?
+The closure is inner function that has access to the outer function scope.
+Layers
 4. Describe the four rules of the 'this' keyword.

+Window  this works with the window and global scope browser implicist binding  will have access to the object left of the period exmaple when using this. newbinding  is when you use a constructior function that refers to the object creation by function explicit binding Thisis when you use call and apply which points to the object
 5. Why do we need super() in an extended class?

+The reason we need super is extended class to le tthe code be aware that the parent needs to know about the child attrubites when returning.
 ## Project Set up

 Follow these steps to set up and work on your project: